 These courses are engaging our faculty in creative use of technology, not only to scale up student learning, but also to analyze teaching methods and resulting learning outcomes to improve course materials and pedagogy.
-These improvements in teaching methods and materials are then often being used by our instructors in our for-credit classes.
+These improvements in teaching methods and materials are then being used by our instructors in our for-credit classes.
 When the classroom is "flipped", some of the content is learned outside of class with MOOC material, and class time can then be used for more active, engaging and challenging work.
 The result is that MOOCs are improving our face-to-face classes.

 As described in general below, the proposal requires detailed information about the proposed course including syllabus, market, your capabilities, sample video, and expected campus impact including how the materials will be used on campus, and how MOOC students might be "converted" to paying UMD students.
-Course sequences (known as "specializations" by Coursera) will also be considered.

 While you will be provided with both financial and personal support in the development of your course, our expectations are high.
 Furthermore, the development of the course will have to be partially developed before being publicly announced, and it will have to be substantially completed (including videos and assessments) before the course is launched.
 Courses should be designed to run for approximately 4-6 weeks.

+The MOOC Advisory Committee, comprised of UMD Faculty and Staff to guide the program, will help to select among the proposed courses.
 Courses will be selected according to the following criteria, weighted equally:

 - Enhance UMD's reputation: Courses must help the public perceive our excellence – which can be made apparent through a range of course characteristics.
 Offerings that are likely to appeal to a broad set of students, demonstrate UMD's breadth, excellence in pedagogy and clarity of communication and course structure are all important.
-But so is engagement, fairness of assessments, and relevant and engaging course material.
+But so are engagement, fairness of assessments, and relevant and engaging course material.

 - Enhance UMD courses: Instructors that have a plan for enhancing their UMD courses (face to face or online) through the use of the MOOC content or analyses will be more highly ranked.